embracer-freemode/weever-streaming/README.md

 * Performance Optimization
     - [ ] WebRTC.rs stack digging
+    - [ ] don't pull streams for subscriber, if the publisher is with same id

 * Monitor
     - [ ] use spans info to show on Grafana (by room)